 - Alcohol by Volume: 5.2%

 - International Bitterness Units: 11

 - Hops: Magnum

-- Grain: Pale Wheat, 2 Row, Champaign County Barley Malt (Riggs Farm), Munich
+- Grain: 2 Row, Champaign County Wheat Malt (Riggs Farm), Pale Wheat, C20

 We describe this beer as a “dual citizen” of the US and Germany.
 Dark German malts are used to create a red color and subtle fruitiness that is unlike any other beer on the market.
 A healthy dose of American aroma hops accentuate the fruitiness and provide a refined bitterness that will leave you ready for another drink.